A Breeze To Work With

 Seriously, though, I did start out my life with an unhealthy fear and terror of all things public speaking.
 Shaky voice, sweaty palms, tunnel vision, the works.

 Do the thing you're most afraid of, they said.
 It'll be great they said.
 Well, I'm kind of a good example of that.
-If I hadn't been coerced into taking on a role in my senior year high school play, none of this would have been possible.
+If I hadn't been coerced into taking on an actual speaking role in my senior year high school play, none of this would have been possible.

 Had to do a Valedictorian speech at the end of that same year.
 Didn't die.

 Then, I actually volunteered for some theatre roles in college.
 Still didn't die.
-I even started admitting that it was kind of fun.
+I even started having fun, when I wasn't internally screaming.

-Fast forward almost 20 years, and oh my god I'm getting old...
+Fast forward 20 - something years, and oh my god I'm getting old...

 I mean, here I am, doing something I never thought I would ever be doing willingly, let alone having a blast doing it!